xackery/GRRLIB/README.md

 But in the spirit of "free as in FREE" we have left you with the +option+ to release your source code.

-We do +request+ that you tell others about us by naming our library (GRRLIB) in the credits of your game/application.
-And, if you +choose+ to do that, we encourage you to use our logo to achieve it; You can find our logo here:
+GRRLIB do +request+ that you tell others about GRRLIB by naming it in the credits of your game/application.
+And, if you +choose+ to do that, we encourage you to use the logo to achieve it; You can find the logo here: http://grrlib.santo.fr/wiki/images/logo.png
-C:\grr\grrlib_logo.png
-and here:
-http://grrlib.santo.fr/wiki/images/logo.png